How To Clean Up Oil Spills On Concrete

 3. Scrub and rinse……NO!

 Please don’t do this at all.
 If you find that the spillage is too large and unsightly the best course of action is to call in the professionals.
 The last thing you want to do is mobilise any oil and push it into any drains or worse under your foundations with too much water.
+Excess water or detergents just breaks oil into smaller and more mobile pieces that can spread.

 4. Dispose of oil-covered materials correctly